tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 Duration: hh:mm:ss

 ### Reference to the 2D scene
-Our 2D platforming scene has the script with the `turn_off()` and `turn_on()` function.
-To call it from the `platforming_section.gd` we need a reference to the script.
-To have a reference to a script we need to set the name of the script class.
+Our 2D platforming scene has the script with the `turn_off()` and `turn_on()` functions.
+To call it from the `platforming_section.gd`, we need a reference to the script.
+To have a reference to a script, we need to set the name of the script class.

 1. **Open** the `platforming_manager_2d.gd` script
 2. **Add** the line `class_name PlatformingManager2D` as the first line of the script

-Now in the `platforming_section.gd` let's get the reference to the 2D level and turn the level off in the `_ready()` function.
+Now, in the `platforming_section.gd` let's get the reference to the 2D level and turn the level off in the `_ready()` function.
 This will make the 2D player stop moving with the 3D one.

 Place this in the script:
 ```GDScript